w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 for this.

 Assessments are bound to URLs, but redirects, query parameters, and user-personalized URLs can all create vast numbers of distinct URLs for the same content.
-It would be beneficial to develop standards for indicating the "canonical" URL for a piece of content to help converge different assessments.
-These standards should not simplify lying by those seeking to avoid assessments.
+There is a standard for indicating the "canonical" URL for a piece of content—[`<link rel=canonical>`](https://html.spec.whatwg.org/multipage/links.html#link-type-canonical)—whose integrity is reinforced by its effect on search rankings.
+However, as the Trustnet use may produce the opposite incentive for some content providers, work may be needed to maintain the signal.

 As a general perspective on standards, if we are able to pivot towards a web where content without assessments is ignored by user agents, that would provide a strong incentive for content provides to embed trusted assessments directly in their content.
 If we remain with